droners1/CopyAmigo/README.txt

 **What Gets Copied:**
 ```
+📁 Project Root/
-✅ Control/           ← All your control points and survey data
+├── 📁 Control/                    ← All your control points and survey data
+├── 📁 Planning/
-✅ Planning/Boundary/ ← Your project boundaries and planning files
+│   ├── 📁 Boundary/              ← Your project boundaries and planning files
-✅ Planning/Work Orders/ ← Work orders and project specifications
+│   └── 📁 Work Orders/           ← Work orders and project specifications
-✅ Raw Data/         ← All your raw survey data files
+├── 📁 Raw Data/                  ← All your raw survey data files
+│   ├── 📁 cam0/                  ← Camera data from various timestamp folders
+│   ├── 📁 GeoRef/                ← Coordinate reference files (.dat files)
+│   └── 📁 [Other Data Folders]/  ← Any additional data structures
+└── 📁 [Other Project Folders]/   ← Any other folders in your project
 ```

 **When to Use This Mode:**
 - Starting a new survey project
 - Need to process raw data from scratch
 - Want to make sure you have everything before starting work
+- Creating a complete backup of your project

 **What Happens:**
 - Creates a complete copy of your essential project structure